dairy products with eggs

-As many of us scrutinize our finances, it’s important to not overlook one of our most important investments, our health.
-Non-organic food often contains cancer-causing hormones, immunity destroying drugs and dangerous pesticides.
+As many of us scrutinize our cash and tight budget, it’s important to not overlook one of our most important investments, our health.
+Non-organic food often contains cancer-causing hormones, immunity-destroying drugs, and dangerous pesticides.
 Pesticides are poison and can kill us.
 So when given the choice, I don’t know why anyone could logically buy food with poison sprayed on it?
-In hopes to mitigate the initial money pains of buying organic, we want to share the top organic money saving ideas that we’ve gathered for you.
+In hopes of mitigating the initial money pains of shopping for organic cash, we want to share the top ways to eat organic on a budget that we’ve gathered for you.

 1. Buy in bulk